 - Map the UE location to a geographical area where the PLMN is or is not allowed to operate based on the request from AMF.

 - Support determination of a UE location at a scheduled location time.

+- Support collection of GNSS assistance data from AFs.

 NOTE 2: Country, area within a country, or an international area can be supported as different types of geographical area.